wp-plugins/sm-sticky-featured-widget/readme.txt

 === SM Sticky Featured Widget ===

+Contributors: sethcarstens
-Contributors: Sethmatics Inc feat.
-Seth Carstens Donate link: http://sethmatics.com/extend/plugins/sm-sticky-widget
+Donate link: http://sethmatics.com/extend/plugins/sm-sticky-widget
 Tags: widgets, sticky, featured, classipress
 Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 4.2.3
-Stable tag: 1.2.3
+Stable tag: 1.2.4

 A tiny but high in demand widget to post sticky or "featured" posts into any widget area.
 Widget provided by http://sethmatics.com/.